 You’ll be relieved to know that if you do some research, you will find many 4- and 5-star Chime reviews at several other customer review sites as well.

 When it comes to managing your money, consumers have more options than ever.
 If you’re looking for an online-only banking solution, Chime might be an excellent option for you.
-It’s important to do your research first and figure out what features are non-negotiable for you.
+However, it’s important to do your research first and figure out what features are non-negotiable for you.

 While you will save a lot of money on fees, Chime doesn’t offer a great interest rate on its savings account.
 If you’re looking for a more robust APY, check out the Best High-Yield Savings Accounts Online.